sebastianromano/Discrete-Mathematics/Discrete Mathematics.md

 	- Drop by [StudyLab](https://learnit.itu.dk/course/view.php?id=3021173) for help
 - Mandatory activities
 	- There are 6 mandatory activities in [Peergrade](http://www.peergrade.io/) you have to pass at least 5 of these 6 activities to be eligible for the exam.
-	- Can be written pen and paper or [LaTeX](https://www.overleaf.com/), Markdown etc.
+	- Can be written pen and paper or [LaTeX](https://www.overleaf.com/), [Markdown](https://guides.github.com/features/mastering-markdown/), [GFmarkdown](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions), etc.
 		- You can get a second attempt on both kinds of activities (exercise assignments and feedback sessions) if you failed your first attempt.
 		- To be eligible for a second attempt you must have made a credible first attempt (a blank submission does not count)
 - Exam